zer2/Fantasy-Basketball--in-progress-/readme.md

 - [*Scoring formats*](https://support.espn.com/hc/en-us/articles/360003913972-Scoring-Formats)
 - [*Snake vs auction drafts*](https://www.dummies.com/article/home-auto-hobbies/sports-recreation/fantasy-sports/fantasy-football/understanding-fantasy-football-snake-and-auction-drafts-149492/)

-# Why I think Z-scores can be improved
+# Z-scores are great- but not always the best

 Quantifying player value across multiple categories is tricky, since it is not immediately obvious how much e.g. a block is worth relative to a steal.
 There is a standard way to do this, called 'Z-scoring', and it is used to make objective rankings of players.
 Many drafters who are inexperienced or don’t have the time to do their own research rely exclusively on Z-score rankings, and many others use them as a starting point for more complex strategies.

-However, just because something is standard does not mean that it is correct.
-I believe that while Z-scores are a sensible heuristic, they do not work as well as an alternative that I call "G-scores", at least in the head-to-head context.
+As far as I know, nobody has ever laid out exactly why Z-scores should work.
+They just seem intuitively sensible, so people use them.

+I looked into the math and did manage to derive a justification for Z-scores.
+However, the justification is only appropriate for the Rotisserie format.
+When the math is modified for head-to-head formats, a different metric that I call "G-score" pops out as the optimal way to rank players instead.
 I wrote a paper to that effect last month which is available [here](https://arxiv.org/abs/2307.02188).

 I realize that challenging Z-scores is fantasy heresy, and many will be skeptical.
 I also realize that the paper's explanation is incomprehensible to anyone without a background in math.
 To that end, I am providing a simplified version of the argument in this readme, which hopefully will be easier to follow.
-It defines Z-scores precisely, presents a logical argument for their use, then refines the argument to derive G-scores
+It defines Z-scores precisely, presents a logical argument for their use in Rotisserie, then presents a modified argument for head-to-head to derive G-scores.

 ## 1. What are Z-scores?